 Summer Scholarship - Grades K-5

-Applying for a scholarship through VAG does not constitute application to a specific program; you must make application to the summer program of your choice directly.
-VAG scholarships are contingent on acceptance into the program.
+Applying for a scholarship through VA Gifted does not constitute application to a specific program; you must make application to the summer program of your choice directly.
+VA Gifted scholarships are contingent on acceptance into the program.
 Many programs offer financial aid in the form of scholarships and grants.
 You must contact the program directly for information on their scholarship and grant offerings.
 Scholarship checks are made payable to the program only and not to individual students or their families.

 Please read these instructions carefully prior to completing the application.